zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/json/about-the-workshop/content.md

 - **Environment Preparation**

 For this workshop we will use the ***Order Entry (OE)*** sample schema that comes with Oracle Database installation.
-Just to make sure we have the same data in all environments, we use Data Pump to import one particular version of OE schema, exported in a dump file.

 - **Working with JSON**

 This workshop covers the use of database languages and features to work with JSON data that is stored in Oracle Database.
 In particular, it covers how to use SQL and PL/SQL with JSON data.

 - **Syntax Simplifications**

 In Oracle 19c, there were some improvements in the simplicity of querying JSON documents using SQL.
 Other improvements were made as well in generating JSON documents on the fly from relational data.

 - **Updating a JSON Document**

 You can now update a JSON document declaratively using the new SQL function ***JSON_MERGEPATCH***.
 You can apply one or more changes to multiple documents by using a single statement.
 This feature improves the flexibility of JSON update operations.

 - **JSON Materialized View Support**